Sure Dividend

 Source: Investor Presentation

-In addition, the REIT is increasing its exposure to residential properties, which have promising growth prospects, while management also expects to enhance unitholder value via meaningful unit repurchases, as the stock price is currently about 45% lower than the net asset value of the REIT.
+In addition, the REIT is increasing its exposure to residential properties, which have promising growth prospects.
+Management also expects to enhance unitholder value through meaningful unit repurchases, as the stock price of approximately $7 is significantly below the REIT’s net asset value of $20.92.

 On the bright side, the pandemic has subsided, and hence, the REIT has recovered from this crisis.
 Thanks to the strong demand for its properties, it posted FFO per unit of $1.64 in 2021 and a 10-year high of $2.29 in 2022.

-H&R’s debt-to-total assets ratio remained stable at around 34%, while liquidity stood at $943 million.
-The REIT’s strategic plan, focused on repositioning towards residential and industrial properties, has resulted in significant sales, including the completion of property transactions totaling $429 million in 2024 alone.
-Major disposals include the sale of 25 Dockside Drive in Toronto and several industrial and residential land parcels.
+H&R’s debt-to-total assets ratio remained stable at 43.7%, while liquidity stood at $944 million.
+The REIT’s strategic plan, focused on repositioning towards residential and industrial properties, has resulted in significant sales, including the completion of property transactions totaling $700 million since the end of 2023.
+Significant disposals include the sale of 25 Dockside Drive in Toronto, as well as several industrial and residential land parcels.
 H&R continues to advance its rezoning efforts, aiming to convert office properties into residential developments.

-Additionally, H&R has initiated new developments, including the creation of Lantower Residential Real Estate Development Trust (No. 1), raising U.S. $52 million in equity for residential projects in Florida.
+Additionally, H&R has initiated new developments, including the creation of Lantower Residential Real Estate Development Trust (No. 1), which has raised U.S. $52 million in equity for residential projects in Florida.
 The REIT also continues to focus on leasing activity, completing lease renewals on several industrial properties across Canada.
 H&R remains committed to executing its long-term growth strategy, despite facing economic challenges and market volatility.

 Growth Prospects

-H&R REIT has exhibited a volatile performance record, partly due to the exchange rate fluctuation between the Canadian dollar and the USD.
-Nevertheless, the REIT has grown its FFO per unit by 7.2% per year on average over the last decade.
+H&R REIT has exhibited a volatile performance record, partly due to fluctuations in the exchange rate between the Canadian dollar and the USD.
+In USD, FFO had declined 5.3% annually over the last decade.

-Moreover, the REIT has a promising pipeline of growth projects in Austin, Dallas, Miami and Tampa.
+That said, the REIT has a promising pipeline of growth projects in Austin, Dallas, Miami, and Tampa.
 These areas are characterized by superior population and economic growth when compared to the rest of the country.
-Given also the ample room for new properties in these markets, H&R REIT is likely to continue growing its FFO per unit significantly for many more years.
+Given the ample room for new properties in these markets, H&R REIT is likely to continue growing its FFO per unit significantly for many years to come.

 Nevertheless, it is hard to estimate the impact of high interest rates on H&R REIT, as the trust’s interest expense has decreased sharply in recent quarters thanks to the extensive divestment of properties.
-In addition, investors should be cautious in their growth expectations, given the extensive divestment of properties amid the REIT’s ongoing transformation.
-Overall, we expect the REIT to grow its FFO per unit by about 3.0% per year on average over the next five years.
+In addition, investors should exercise caution in their growth expectations, given the extensive divestment of properties during the REIT’s ongoing transformation.
+Overall, we expect the FFO growth to remain flat over the next five years.

 Dividend & Valuation Analysis

-H&R REIT is currently offering a 10.9% dividend yield.
-It is thus an interesting candidate for income-oriented investors, but the latter should be aware that the dividend may fluctuate significantly over time due to the gyrations of the exchange rates between the Canadian dollar and the USD.
+H&R REIT is currently offering a 6.2% dividend yield.
+It is thus an interesting candidate for income-oriented investors.
+Still, the latter should be aware that the dividend may fluctuate significantly over time due to the fluctuations in exchange rates between the Canadian dollar and the USD.

-Notably, the REIT has a payout ratio of only 62%, which is one of the lowest payout ratios in the REIT universe.
-Given also its solid business model and its healthy interest coverage of 3.6, the REIT can easily cover its dividend.
-To cut a long story short, investors can lock in a 10.9% dividend yield and rest assured that the dividend has a wide margin of safety.
+Notably, the REIT has a payout ratio of only 52% for the current year, which is one of the lowest payout ratios in the REIT universe.
+Given its solid business model and healthy interest coverage of approximately 4, the REIT can easily cover its dividend.
+To cut a long story short, investors can secure a dividend yield of 6% or more and rest assured that the dividend has a wide margin of safety.

-Taking into account the 3% annual FFO-per-unit growth, the 10.9% dividend and a 5.1% annualized expansion of valuation level, H&R REIT could offer an 18% average annual total return over the next five years.
-This is an attractive expected return, especially for the investors who expect inflation to subside swiftly to its normal levels.
-Nevertheless, the stock is suitable only for patient investors who are comfortable with the risk that comes from the ongoing transformation of the trust.
+Taking into account the stable FFO-per-unit growth, the 6.2% dividend, and a 5.5% annualized compression in the valuation level, H&R REIT could offer just 1.6% average annual total return over the next five years.
+This is not an attractive expected return, especially for investors who prioritize total returns.
+We note that the stock is suitable only for patient investors who are comfortable with the risks associated with the ongoing transformation of the trust.

 Final Thoughts

 H&R REIT has a solid business model in place, primarily thanks to the strong demand for its properties in the markets it serves.
-The stock is offering an attractive dividend yield of 10.9% with an exceptionally low payout ratio of 62% and hence it is an attractive candidate for the portfolios of income-oriented investors, particularly given that the stock has an attractive expected return of 18% per year over the next five years.
+The stock offers an attractive dividend yield accompanied by a very low payout ratio, making it a suitable candidate for the portfolios of income-oriented investors.

 Don’t miss the resources below for more monthly dividend stock investing research.